 What About Trample vs Protection?

-Trample suffers badly against protection, which includes protection from both type, subtype, and colour.
+Trample works badly against protection, which includes protection from both type, subtype, and color.
 For example, Baneslayer Angel has protection from Demons.
 So even though your Doom Whisperer might have trample, the angel will absorb all the damage this Demon trampler can put out.

 What do you get if you combine a combat trick with some truly brutal Equipment?
 Throne of Eldraine has the answer, and it is Embercleave.
 This Artifact enters with instant speed at a low cost and immediately boosts one of your attackers with both double strike and trample.

 Overrun, Green Trample Sorcery

 A classic card, Overrun is still famed for its ability to turn around a game even today.
 This Commander staple gives all your creatures +3/+3 and then trample to make sure that damage hits home and the game is yours.
 Genuinely fantastic sorcery.

 Another ridiculous combat trick, Ride Down destroys one of those pesky blockers that stands between you and victory.
 It then gives your attacker(s) trample to hit the opponent for some serious damage!
 It was a playset in Standard back in the day and it sees play in Voltron Commander decks too.

 Yavimaya’s Embrace, Blue/Green Trample Enchantment Aura